a-yushishukla/Nostoc-Rnc-Mrnc-Structural-Analysis/README.md

 #### **2. Per-residue Confidence (pLDDT)**
 ![Model Confidence](Nostoc_Model_Confidence.png)
-*Figure 4: Local confidence scores for the Rnc catalytic core are consistently above $pLDDT > 80$ (High Confidence).
+*Figure 4: Local confidence scores for the Rnc catalytic core are consistently above pLDDT > 80 (High Confidence).
 The lower scores observed in the Mrnc subunit are consistent with its role as a small regulator; these regions likely represent intrinsically disordered or highly flexible loops that undergo a folding-upon-binding transition when interacting with the Rnc core.*

 #### **3. Predicted Aligned Error (PAE) Matrix**
 ![Interaction Error](Nostoc_Interaction_Error.png)